Nitin-Rajasekar/MovieLens-Apriori-Rule-Miner/README.md

 #### Synopsis:

-The repository employs the Apriori algorithm to mine frequent itemsets within the MovieLens database,  and generate association rules based on these frequent itemsets.
+The repository employs the Apriori algorithm to mine frequent itemsets within the MovieLens database,  and generate association rules based on these frequent itemsets.<br>
 The generation of association rules plays a big role in contemporary Retail and Market Basket Analysis.

-At every level in the apriori algorithm, the generated itemsets are further pruned.
+At every level in the apriori algorithm, the generated itemsets are further pruned.<br>
 This ensures that unnecesary itemsets are not worked upon, generating non-frequent itemsets in forthcoming levels  (derived from the apriori property).

 The ratings.csv dataset contains 1,00,836 ratings submitted by MovieLens users across 9,742 movies (present in movies.csv).